naoshibaikyu/cyborgresistance/halloween.md

 MYSTERIOUS VOICE: Correct!
 I was saving this for a certain robot boy, but you three?
 This will do!
 Your powers are all disabled for hours, think you can survive my castle until then?
 I shall be waiting on my throne.
 So until then, farewell! **Kyeh Heh Heh!!**

+%[The Rest of Act 3 goes here]

+@ACTNUM: ACT 4

+@LOCATIONcastle: MYSTERIOUS CASTLE

+%[Several parts of Act 4 leading up to the confrontation goes here]

 EpFin